-- 43.1 The Trust may make amendments to this Constitution only if: - 43.1.1 more than half of the members of the Council of Governors voting approve the amendments; and - 43.1.2 more than half of the members of the Board of Directors voting approve the amendments. - 43.2 Amendments take effect as soon as the conditions in paragraph 43.1 are satisfied, but an amendment shall have no effect in so far as the Constitution would, as a result of the amendment, not accord with Schedule 7 of the 2006 Act. - 43.3 The Trust shall inform Monitor of amendments to the Constitution. - 43.4 Where an amendment has been made to this Constitution in relation to the powers or duties of the Council of Governors (or otherwise with respect to the role that the Council of Governors has as part of the Trust), at least one Governor shall attend the next annual public meeting to be held, at which the Governor shall present the amendment and the Members shall be entitled to vote on whether they approve the amendment. - 43.5 If more than half the Members voting approve the amendment, the amendment shall continue to have effect; otherwise it shall cease to have effect and the Trust shall take such steps as are necessary as a result.
+- 42.1 The Trust may make amendments to this Constitution only if: - 42.1.1 more than half of the members of the Council of Governors voting approve the amendments; and - 42.1.2 more than half of the members of the Board of Directors voting approve the amendments. - 42.2 Amendments take effect as soon as the conditions in paragraph 42.1 are satisfied, but an amendment shall have no effect in so far as the Constitution would, as a result of the amendment, not accord with Schedule 7 of the 2006 Act. - 42.3 The Trust shall inform Monitor of amendments to the Constitution. - 42.4 Where an amendment has been made to this Constitution in relation to the powers or duties of the Council of Governors (or otherwise with respect to the role that the Council of Governors has as part of the Trust), at least one Governor shall attend the next annual public meeting to be held, at which the Governor shall present the amendment and the Members shall be entitled to vote on whether they approve the amendment. - 42.5 If more than half the Members voting approve the amendment, the amendment shall continue to have effect; otherwise it shall cease to have effect and the Trust shall take such steps as are necessary as a result.

-44. Instruments
+43. Instruments

-44.1 The Trust shall have a seal.

-44.2 The seal shall not be affixed except under the authority of the Board of Directors.
+- 43.1 The Trust shall have a seal. - 43.2 The seal shall not be affixed except under the authority of the Board of Directors.

-45. Indemnity
+44. Indemnity

-- 45.1 Members of the Council of Governors and Board of Directors who act honestly and in good faith will not have to meet out of their personal resources any personal civil liability which is incurred in the execution or purported execution of their board functions, save where they have acted recklessly.
-Any costs arising in this way will be met by the Trust. - 45.2 The Trust may take out insurance either through the NHS Litigation Authority or otherwise in respect of Directors and officers liability, including liability arising by reason of the Trust acting as a corporate trustee of an NHS charity.
+- 44.1 Members of the Council of Governors and Board of Directors who act honestly and in good faith will not have to meet out of their personal resources any personal civil liability which is incurred in the execution or purported execution of their board functions, save where they have acted recklessly.
+Any costs arising in this way will be met by the Trust. - 44.2 The Trust may take out insurance either through the NHS Litigation Authority or otherwise in respect of Directors and officers liability, including liability arising by reason of the Trust acting as a corporate trustee of an NHS charity.

-46. Dispute Resolution
+45. Dispute Resolution

-- 46.1 In the event of any dispute about the entitlement to membership the dispute shall be referred to the Secretary who shall make a determination on the point in issue.
-If the Member is aggrieved at the decision of the Secretary he may appeal in writing within 14 days of the Secretary's decision to the Council of Governors whose decision shall be final. - 46.2 In the event of any dispute between the Council of Governors and the Board of Directors: - 46.2.1 in the first instance the Chairman on the advice of the Secretary, and such other advice as the Chairman may see fit to obtain, shall seek to resolve the dispute; - 46.2.2 if the Chairman is unable to resolve the dispute he shall appoint a special committee comprising equal numbers of Directors and Governors to consider the circumstances and to make recommendations to the Council of Governors and the Board of Directors with a view to resolving the dispute; - 46.2.3 if the recommendations (if any) of the special committee are unsuccessful in resolving the dispute, the Chairman may refer the dispute back to the Board of Directors who shall make the final decision.
+- 45.1 In the event of any dispute between the Council of Governors and the Board of Directors: - 45.1.1 in the first instance the Chair on the advice of the Secretary, and such other advice as the Chair may see fit to obtain, shall seek to resolve the dispute; - 45.1.2 if the Chair is unable to resolve the dispute he or she shall appoint a special committee comprising equal numbers of Directors and Governors to consider the circumstances and to make recommendations to the Council of Governors and the Board of Directors with a view to resolving the dispute; and - 45.1.3 if the recommendations (if any) of the special committee are unsuccessful in resolving the dispute, the Chair may refer the dispute back to the Board of Directors who shall make the final decision.

-47. Interpretation and definitions
+46. Interpretation and definitions